bgastelo/pivotal_card_checker/README.md

 repo: "pivotal_card_checker" becomes label: "pivotal card checker"
 ```

+There is a special label "configuration" which is used to designate cards that require
+acceptance, but do not have code commits.

 ## Example Project

 Sinatra is a simple Ruby web server.
-This example shows how to create HTTP endpoints for the card checker's actions.
+This example shows how to create HTTP endpoints for
+the card checker's actions.

 ```ruby
 require 'sinatra'